Post-Event/composite-2.0-mockup/PRODUCT_SPEC.md

 | clarification_needed | Red | "Attention Needed" | Not dismissed |
 | success | Green | "Completed" | Notification not dismissed |
 | cancelled | Gray | "Cancelled" | Never show dot |

+**Status Determination Logic**
+- `success`: All todo list items are completed (ticked off) when execution finishes
+- `clarification_needed`: Execution has finished but not all todo list items are ticked off, and the user did not explicitly cancel the task

 **Thread Item Interactions**
 - Click thread item → Enter Reply Mode for that thread